What Is Online Privacy: Definition, Tips, Issues

 3. Use antivirus software and a firewall

-Many forms of malware and viruses are designed to infect your system and steal your data.
+Many forms of malicious software and viruses are designed to infect your system and steal your data.
 Some of them may be sitting in your device’s software for weeks or even months, collecting your private information and sending it directly to hackers.
 That is why installing and regularly updating a powerful antivirus is a must.
 Another important measure is to activate your device’s firewall to keep yourself away from malicious Internet traffic.

 4. Adopt two-factor authentication